CesarAOrtiz/Fitness-Landing-Page-2/README.md

-# Fitness-Landing-Page-2
+# Page 404
-A version of a Fitness  Landing Page
+A friendly 404 page